carmour24/GitLab-CI-with-Docker/README.md

 This repository is intended to demonstrate how to set up GitLab CI in a Docker environment.
 This includes configuring the GitLab Docker runner to provision containers for the build process, the use of Docker in Docker (DinD) to generate a Docker image including build artefacts from a previous build stage and the use of TestContainers running a Cypress container in DinD for testing purposes.
-The videos and reports of the test runs created by Cypress, are made available as artifacts of the build process also.
+The videos and screenshots of the test runs created by Cypress are made available as artifacts of the build process also.

 We will configure a specific runner for a project we will create in the GitLab git repo.